 Although excessive worrying and high anxiety can cause an imbalance in your body, there are many options you have that can re-establish harmony of mind, body, and spirit.

-- Have a strong social network.
-Loneliness may be as much a risk factor for disease as having high cholesterol or smoking cigarettes.
+Have a strong social network.
+Chronic feelings of loneliness or social isolation make it harder to effectively manage stress.
 People who are happily married and/or have large networks of friends not only have greater life expectancies compared with those people who do not, but they also have fewer incidences of just about all types of disease.

 Talk to a professional therapist.
 Psychological counseling can help you develop appropriate coping strategies to deal with issues that trigger excessive worrying.
 Psychological intervention can give you coping methods that you can use either within or outside other treatment programs.
 The therapist will help you identify what types of thoughts and beliefs cause the anxiety and then work with you to reduce them.
 The therapist can help you by suggesting ways that may help you change.
 But you have to be the one to make the changes.
 Therapy is only successful if you work on getting better.